SolaceProducts/pubsubplus-gke-quickstart/README.md

-# Install a Solace Message Router onto a Google Container Engine (gke), cluster
+# Install Solace Message Router HA deployment onto a Google Kubernetes Engine (gke), cluster

 ## Purpose of this repository

-This repository expands on [Solace Kubernetes Quickstart](https://github.com/SolaceProducts/solace-kubernetes-quickstart) to provide a concrete example of how to deploy redundent Solace VMRs in HA configuration on Google Container Engine on a 3 node GKE cluster across 3 zones.
+This repository expands on [Solace Kubernetes Quickstart](https://github.com/SolaceProducts/solace-kubernetes-quickstart) to provide a concrete example of how to deploy redundent Solace VMRs in HA configuration on Google Kubernetes Engine on a 3 node GKE cluster across 3 zones.
+If you are looking for a simple way to install a single Solace message router into GCP, please see [Solace GCP Quickstart](https://github.com/SolaceLabs/solace-gcp-quickstart).

 ![alt text](/images/network_diagram.png "Network Diagram")